koii-network/bonus-task/TaskDescription.md

 ## How it works?

-1. Once you run the task, it will pop up a voting page.
-(Note: if the page doesn't show up or you change your mind, please mannuly go to [localhost:30017/task/`<taskId>`/koii-voting.html](http://localhost:30017/task/`<taskId>`/koii-voting.html))
+1. Once you run the task, a voting page will pop up in your browser window.
+(Note: if the page doesn't show up visit [localhost:30017/task/`<taskId>`/koii-voting.html](http://localhost:30017/task/`<taskId>`/koii-voting.html) in your browser) 🚀
-2. You can vote top 3 tasks you want to support.
+2. Vote for the top three tasks you want to support 🙌
-3. The final task weighting will be decided by the community vote.
+3. The final task weighting will be decided by overall community votes
-4. The more you stake on the task in the task list, the more voting power you'll have.
+4. The more you stake on the task in the task list, the more voting power you'll have 💪
-5. Make sure to keep your node on and have submissions to get the bonus.
+5. Make sure to keep your node on to get the bonus 📈
-6. 1500 $KOII is distributed every round.
+6. 1500 $KOII are distributed every round (that's 50k $KOII per day 🤑🤑🤑)